4/24/2025

 Conference Call Operator

 Ladies and gentlemen, this concludes today's conference call.
-We thank you for participating and as such, please connect your lines.
+We thank you for participating and ask that you please connect your lines.

 Disclaimer